fbpx

 Why would any company subscribe to cloud-based software, then go ahead and buy devices in the hopes that the latter can do a good job hosting the former?
 I believe having access to mobile devices—without having to own them and dedicate IT staff to manage, maintain, and replace them when they break—is a much better business proposition.

-BUILT FOR THE JOB
+BUILT FOR THE JOB–Everything-as-a-Service

 It is also worth asking: Why do we assume we’ll need smartphones, tablets, or computers to run the apps we need on the job, just because they are the most familiar devices?
 Many apps could run just as well—if not better—on devices designed specifically for those apps.
 A voice-based app, for example, might run best on a smart speaker or even a headset designed by the app developer and provided directly to users of the app.